 Tango masters Alberto Pas and Valorie Hart discussed this important concept back in 1998: the man dances around the dance floor and the woman dances around the man.
 But many students today still don't know what that means.
 Simply put, it means that in his responsibility to follow traffic the man may need to step away from the woman, and it's the woman's job to stay close to him.

 Tango is an intimate dance.
 To truly enjoy tango the woman needs to dance really close to the man.
 Close does not mean within an arm's length.
 It means integrating into his body and being one with him.
-The man who dances around the dance floor has to follow traffic, the woman who dances around the man has to stay close to him and not separate from him.
+The man who dances around the dance floor has to follow traffic, the woman who dances around the man must stay close to him and not separate from him.

 Here is a good example of how a woman should dance around the man.